blues/app-accelerators/02-fridge-fleet-monitor/README.md

 ## LoRa Gateway Setup

 Before you can use the Notecard LoRa you need to have a LoRaWAN gateway that is provisioned to The Things Network.
-To make this easy you can setup the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
+To make this easy you can use the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
 To get this set up follow the [setup instructions](https://dev.blues.io/lora/connecting-to-a-lorawan-gateway/)

 ## Firmware